 Letters of Recommendation - Three recommendations are required as part of the ELP application process.
 Recommendations should be written by individuals who can speak to your leadership and academic potential.
 One must be from a current supervisor.
 The other two may be from a district level administrator, previous supervisor, or colleague.
 These letters should be uploaded to the AY application.

-Level 2 License - Please email a scanned copy of your Level 2 license directly to email@example.com.
+Utah Professional Educator License - Please email a scanned copy of your Utah Professional Educator License directly to firstname.lastname@example.org.

 Educator Evaluation - Please email a scanned copy of your most current educator evaluation directly to email@example.com.